onyx-ux/kaeldor/content/Kaeldor/NPC's/Jotenheim/Ornn.md

 - **Race:** Frost Giant
 - **Description:** The party finds him slumped at the base of a massive crystal pillar, which is spiderwebbed with cracks from the force of his collapse.
 He is a behemoth, even when dying.
 His intricate scale Armor is shattered, and his great-helmed head is bowed to his chest.
 One arm is twisted at an unnatural angle, his colossal axe lying just out of his reach.
 His wounds are horrific: they are not clean cuts, but blackened, cauterized gashes that pulse with a sickening, faint violet light.
 His breathing is a ragged, wet gurgle.
 - **Motivation:** Duty.
 He is the sole survivor of a three-giant patrol.
-His only remaining purpose is to ensure their warning reaches New [[Old Jotenheim]].
+His only remaining purpose is to ensure their warning reaches [[Old Jotenheim]].
 - **Immediate Goal:** To give his message stone to someone—anyone—who can carry it to his people before he dies and the corruption in his wounds claims his soul.
 - **Secret/Flaw:** His greatest fear is not death, but undeath.
 He can feel the [[Lich King]]'s magic like a cold poison in his veins, waiting for his spirit to depart so it can claim the vessel.
 He would rather be utterly destroyed than rise as a slave to the thing that has destroyed his people.
 - **Lever:** The party can offer him two things he desperately wants: the promise to deliver his message, and the mercy of a final, clean death.